Welcome to ENGL 201A: English Composition

 When to Start:

-Please login to Canvas on Monday, August 14, 2023 and begin working in the class, and please attend our first in-person class session on Tuesday, August 15, 2023.
+Please login to Canvas on on the first day of the semester (see above for dates) and begin working in the class, and please attend our first in-person class session on Wednesday, January 17, 2024.
 If you do not attend our first in-person session, you may be dropped so that I can accommodate other students who are trying to add the class.

 If you are on the waitlist for the course, be sure to check your email regularly (it's best to check twice a day).
 If a spot becomes available, you will receive an automated message from Cuesta, and you will have just 24 hours to add the class, or you will lose the spot and be dropped from the waitlist.
 If you are still on the waitlist when the class starts, please attend the first class session or email me on the first day of class to check on your status and the likelihood that you’ll be able to add.